Overview of Node Configuration Files#

 - api-dispatcher: Sets up settings for API dispatchers.

-This section also details the testnet.conf file, which is specifically designed for operating in the Ergo testnet environment.
+This section also details the testnet.conf file, which is specifically designed for operating an Ergo node on the testnet environment.

-Feel free to navigate through each file documentation for a deeper understanding of the node configuration process.
+Feel free to navigate through each file's documentation for a deeper understanding of the node configuration process.
 Remember, properly managing these settings is crucial for the smooth operation of your Ergo node.

 Ergo Configuration Sections#